CoffeeBeforeArch/pytest_guide/src/fixtures/param_forwarding.md

 ========================================= 5 passed in 0.01s =========================================
 ```

-Note, we are implicitly relying on our test having a parameter named `num` that can be forwarded to the fixture.
+Note, we are implicitly relying on our test having a parameter named `num` that can be forwarded to our fixture.
 If for some reason we did not have `num` in our test's parameter list, we would get an error like the following:

 ```
 _________________________________ ERROR at setup of test_square[1] __________________________________